 Some people memorize sports stats or recipes or historical facts.
 I memorize quotes.
 So it’s gonna bug me forever that I can’t remember who to cite for this, but I recently heard someone say “intimacy is beyond fear” and it resonated deeply.
 Intimacy is found when we risk being seen, when we show up as our most authentic selves.
 The vulnerability that requires though is as terrifying as it is exhilarating.

 1 John 4:18 says, “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 It is this acceptance of risk and removal of fear that has led me to an intimate place with God.
-I’ve come to see how good it is to depend on someone who is stronger and more lovely than one’s self.
+I’ve come to see how good it is to depend on someone whose strength and love is far greater than anything I’ve ever known.

 One of my best friends has fallen in love with this awesome guy over this past year and it has been a joy to witness up close the beautiful ways their relationship has transformed her life and his as well.
 Falling in love is the best, isn’t it?
 Life stresses don’t seem to weigh you down as much.
 You have a kinder outlook.
 Colors become more vibrant.
 You finally see what all the poetry is about.
 And music, oh my goodness, all the songs feel real in a new, exciting way.
 It is the same when you fall in love with God, but it’s infinitely better.